mongojack/mongojack/CONTRIBUTING.md

 </server>
 ```

-### For a snapshot release:
-* mvn clean deploy <-> deploy a snapshot version of mongojack on https://oss.sonatype.org/index.html

 ### For a normal release:
 * mvn release:clean
 * mvn release:prepare <-> prepare for a release in SCM